 - individual or group therapy,

-- community service or Cal-Trans roadside work, and
+- community service or Cal-Trans roadside work,17

 - an order not to violate any additional laws.